verrazzano/docs/content/en/docs/samples/multicluster/todo-list/_index.md

 </div>
 {{< /clipboard >}}

-**NOTE:** The ToDo List application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/todo-list`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.
+**NOTE**: The ToDo List application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/multicluster/todo-list`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.